 There are many different routes into the industry, from school leaver programmes and Modern Apprenticeships to graduate and postgraduate training programmes.

 Scotland is the UK’s second largest international financial hub after London, and one of the leading financial centres in Europe.
 It’s also one of the world’s largest fund management centres.
-The financial and insurance services sector employs around 96,000 people in Scotland, with around 2,000 financial business in operation.
+The financial and insurance services sector employs around 86,899 people in Scotland, with around 2,000 financial business in operation.

 The industry includes a wide range of different careers and areas of work including: sales, customer service, IT, financial advice, management, administration and business support.